thebooleanguy/dictionary-app/README.md

     ```bash
     java -jar dictionary-app-web.jar
     ```
-    Open your browser and navigate to `http://localhost:8080`
+    If it didn't autostart, Open your browser and navigate to `http://localhost:8080`

 3. **Run the CLI JAR**:
     ```bash